ramisettyranganadh/ramisettyranganadh/README.md

 Role Description: Architect/Developer

-- Developed firmware (Bootstrap Bare Metal Embedded Software) for various Control Panels with Microchip PIC32MK Microcontroller using MPLab X IDE.
+- Developed firmware for various Control Panels and Control Display Panel with Microchip PIC32MK Microcontroller using MPLab X IDE and ARM using Yocto Linux.
+- Yocto linux build system customization, recipe development, image creation for bootloader using GCC, Make, Git, BitBake and devtool.
 - Designed and implemented device drivers and firmware for various peripherals.
 - Developed and implemented Bootloader Software to Initialise Firmware, Drivers and perform Power On Self Tests (POST).
 - Developed and implemented Dataloader Software to perform Field Data Loading of Operational Software.